Lisbon-GreenGrid/Lisbon-GreenGrid/README.md

 ## 5. Database Design

-The database will be implemented in **PostgreSQL with the PostGIS extension** and follows a relational model.
+The database was implemented in **PostgreSQL with the PostGIS extension** and follows a relational model.
 More details about the database architecture and its execution procedure can be found in the [Database README](https://github.com/Lisbon-GreenGrid/Lisbon-GreenGrid/blob/main/greengrid_db/README.md)

 ### 5.1 Main Tables